jochenruland/cryptotradingbot/README.md

 The testfile `Tradingbot.test.js` contains unit tests for all main functions and an integration test.
 Once you have deployed the smart contract you can run the test script by using `truffle test --network {yourNetwork}`.
 The network configuration is done in the `truffle-config.js` file.
 You can find all details regarding the truffle configuration in the truffle documentation.

 ## III.
 Installation
 You can deploy your own instance of the tradingbot to any Ethereum testnet or the mainnet.
-Therefore clone this repo to the preferred directory on your computer using `git clone https://github.com/jochenruland/cryptotradingbot`.
+Therefore you can fork this repository and and copy it to your local environment using `git clone` and .
 Then you have to create your own `.secret` file in the root directory containing the mnemonic of your wallet.

 The following dependencies have been installed to run the code: